Roll Over Your Savings

 • If the account holder is under age 59½, the IRS may require an additional 10% penalty at the time the account holder files year-end income taxes.

-If you leave Y employment with more than $5,000 in the Savings Plan, the Rollover Account can stay at the Fund and may be used towards a lifetime annuity when you retire.
+If you leave Y employment with more than $5,000 in the 403(b) Savings Plan, the Rollover Account or Roth Rollover Account can stay in the Savings Plan and may be used towards a lifetime annuity when you retire.

 • Borrow from Yourself, and Pay Yourself Back